nicklockwood/AutoCoding/README.md

         self.newProperty = [coder objectForKey:@"oldProperty"] ?: self.newProperty;
     }

-7. If you have changed the name of a property, but want to load *and save* it using the old key name for backwards compatibility, return the name of the new property in the `uncodableKeys` array and override the `setWithCoder:`, `encodeWithCoder:` and `copyWithZone:` methods to save and load the property using the old name (remembering to call the super-implementations of those methods to automatically load and save the other properties of the object).
+7. If you have changed the name of a property, but want to load *and save* it using the old key name for backwards compatibility, return the name of the new property in the `uncodableKeys` array and override the `setWithCoder:`, `encodeWithCoder:` and `copy` methods to save and load the property using the old name (remembering to call the super-implementations of those methods to automatically load and save the other properties of the object).
 Like this:

     + (NSArray *)uncodableKeys
     {